mindis/multimap/docs/javabasics.md

 iter.close();  // Releases the internal reader lock.
 ```

-A call to `next` returns the next value as `java.nio.ByteBuffer`.
-This byte buffer is a direct one, which means that it is not backed by a `byte[]` managed by the Java Garbage Collector.
-Instead, it contains a pointer that points to memory allocated and managed by the native library.
+A call to `next()` returns the next value as an `java.nio.ByteBuffer`.
+This byte buffer is a direct one, which means that it wraps a pointer to memory allocated and managed by the native library.
+It is not backed by a `byte[]` managed by the Java Garbage Collector.
 Hence, the value is only valid as long as the iterator is not moving forward.
 You should never copy around this kind of byte buffer.

 Things about iterators that are also worth noting:

 * Since iterators can be put into containers or the like, there has to take special care not to run into deadlocks, because there is another type of iterator which holds a writer lock on a list for exclusive access.
 This type of iterator is only used internally for implementing remove and replace operations.
-* Iterators support lazy initialization which means that no I/O operation is performed until its `next` method has been called.
+* Iterators support lazy initialization which means that no I/O operation is performed until its `next()` method has been called.
 This feature is useful in cases where multiple iterators must be requested first in order to determine in which order they have to be processed.
-* Calling `nextAsByteArray` instead of `next` is a simple way to get a deep copy of the current value as a newly allocated `byte[]` that is managed by the Java Garbage Collector.
+* Calling `nextAsByteArray()` instead of `next()` is a simple way to get a deep copy of the current value as a newly allocated `byte[]` that is managed by the Java Garbage Collector.
-* Iterators can tell the number of values left to iterate via its `available` method.
+* Iterators can tell the number of values left to iterate by invoking `available()`.

 ## Removing Values

-Values can be removed from a list by injecting a [predicate function](#) which yields `true` for values to be removed.
+Values can be removed from a list by injecting a [Predicate](javadoc/io/multimap/Callables.Predicate.html) which yields true for values to be removed.
 There are methods to remove only the first or all matches from a list.
-Since this is a mutating operation the methods require exclusive access to the list and therefore try to acquire a writer lock for that list.
+Since this is a mutating operation the methods require exclusive access to the list and therefore try to acquire a [writer lock](cppreference#writer-lock) for that list.

 ```java
 import io.multimap.Callables;